Organised by Cartographic Society of Finland and Chartarum Amici

 12.00–12.30 Nordenskiöld and his maps (Leena Miekkavaara & Anna Vuolanto)

-12.30–14.00 Lunch break at own cost
+12.30–14.00 Lunch at own cost

 14.00–16.00 Visit to the National Library and the Nordenskiöld collection (Anna Vuolanto)